AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 * When creating rules for dropdown in [!UICONTROL Folder Metadata Schema Form], user cannot select values from [!UICONTROL Field Choices] column (CQ-4297530).

-* The run-time copy of assets custom workflow model (created in `/var/workflow/models/dam`) is deleted when you install 6.5 Service Pack 5 or previous versions on 6.5 GA (NPR-34532).

-   >[!NOTE]
-   >
-   >Upgrading to the [!DNL Experience Manager] 6.5 Service Pack 6 does not retrieve your run-time copy, if your run-time copy is deleted on installing [!DNL Experience Manager] 6.5 Service Pack 5 or previous versions on 6.5 GA.
-To retrieve the run-time copy, sync the design time copy of the workflow model with the run-time copy using HTTP API:
+* The run-time copy of assets custom workflow model (created in `/var/workflow/models/dam`) is deleted when you install [!DNL Experience Manager] 6.5 Service Pack 5 or a previous version on [!DNL Experience Manager] 6.5 (NPR-34532).
+To retrieve the run-time copy, sync the design-time copy of the workflow model with the run-time copy using HTTP API:
 `<designModelPath>/jcr:content.generate.json`.

 **Issues fixed in Dynamic Media**